geoffreyweal/ORCA_Mechanism_Procedure/README.md

 * The hessian is sort of the second derivative of the potential energy surface (PES), equivalent to the curvature of the PES.
 It is used to make a desision about how to modify your chemical system so you gets closer to a converged system.
 It needs to be obtained for each geoemtric step you perform
 * Calculating the full hessian is very computationally expensive, so commonly approximations are made so that the full hessian does not need to calculated after each geoemtric step.
 * In this case, I have chosen to calculate the full hessian after each step because I assume I am near the transition state after the SCAN/NEB, and want to make sure it doesnt deviate from converging.
 This is probably overdoing it however.
-* From the [tutorial here](https://sites.google.com/site/orcainputlibrary/geometry-optimizations/tutorial-saddlepoint-ts-optimization-via-relaxed-scan#h.pnxa1btinh0w)) they recalculate the full hessian after 5 geometric step.
+* From the [tutorial here](https://sites.google.com/site/orcainputlibrary/geometry-optimizations/tutorial-saddlepoint-ts-optimization-via-relaxed-scan#h.pnxa1btinh0w), they recalculate the full hessian after 5 geometric step.

 Approximations to the Hessian are general helpful for normal optimisations, and for this reason recommended and set by default.

-See https://sites.google.com/site/orcainputlibrary/geometry-optimizations/tutorial-saddlepoint-ts-optimization-via-relaxed-scan#h.pnxa1btinh0w for a reference for these settings
+See the [tutorial here](https://sites.google.com/site/orcainputlibrary/geometry-optimizations/tutorial-saddlepoint-ts-optimization-via-relaxed-scan#h.pnxa1btinh0w) for a reference for these settings

 The full ``orca.inp`` file for this example is given below (found in ``Examples/Step3_Opt_TS/orca.inp``):